clayly/QtIOSMailComposerView/README.md

 # QtIOSMailComposerView
-Adding native mail send view (with attachments) to iOS app with Qt/QML.
+Adding native mail send view (with/without attachments) to iOS app with Qt/QML.

 Works with ARC mode turned on.